SorellaLabs/anvil-benchmarks/README.md

 ```

 3. Run the benchmarks:
-   Before running the benchmarks I would recommend lowering the sample size as these benchmarks are all run 1000 times.
+   Prior to initiating the benchmarks, it's advised to reduce the sample size.
+With the current setting, each benchmark is executed 1000 times, which can significantly prolong the completion time.
    To run all benchmarks & generate a report in the BENCHMARSK.md file:

 ```